gvwilson/sensibleadventures/nardica/nardica.md

 The Marine sergeant pushed Wales away and fired in one smooth motion.
 The sentry jerked as her shot pinged off one of its mechanical knees.
-With a sound that could almost have been a growl it launched itself at them.
+With a sound that could almost have been a growl it threw itself at them.

-A small gangly shape dropped from the ceiling and landed on its back.
+A small shape dropped from the ceiling and landed on its back.
-Iffy had just a moment to recognize the little bot that Wales had made just moments ago before the lights went out again.
+Iffy had just a moment to recognize Wales' toy bear before the lights went out again.
 One second, two, three...
 When they came back to life the sentry lay motionless on its side.
-Wales' creation stood over it, the tube that hung from its chassis still aimed at the sentry.
+Wales' toy bear stood over it, the blue light in its eyes extinguished.

 "Could you... could you please get that?"
 Wales asked Iffy weakly